Wise.com Review 2021 – Pros & Cons of Transfers with (formerly) TransferWise

 When you enter the amount on one side, the other side automatically appears with the estimated official exchange rate of the day.
 If the actual exchange rate is lower than the estimated, the difference is refunded to your bank account.

 3. Fill in the recipient’s bank details.
-You have two options: the IBAN and the BIC of the recipient (For more information, go to the end of the post) or select the option with which the recipient receives an email from Transferwise.
+You have two options: the IBAN and the BIC of the recipient (For more information, go to the end of the post) or select the option with which the recipient receives an email from Wise.

 In cases where the recipient does not want to give them, he can inform them himself.
 This is done automatically at the time of the transfer.